 I. Summary and Introduction

 It is the contention of Jungian psychologist and writer, Robert Moore, in his book King Warrior Magician Lover: Archetypes of the Male Psyche, that there has never been an epoch in which the “mature masculine” has been salient in the culture.
-And although the matriarchy was the initial foundation for humanity, it also did no represent a fulfillment of human potential.
+And although the matriarchy was the initial foundation for humanity, this period also did not represent a fulfillment of human potential.

 We will explore more deeply what is meant by “patriarchy” and “matriarchy” in the Jungian perspective throughout this series of essays.
 For now: Patriarchy, in the context of this article, refers to the general state of a culture in which the archetypal masculine is ascendant and the feminine is therefore lacking.
 Every individual, whatever their gender, contains both masculine and feminine characteristics in a varying degree of balance.
 In the Jungian view, the terms “patriarchy” and “matriarchy,” refer to a state of being in which one archetypal force — the masculine or feminine, respectively — is ascendent psychologically within the individuals which in turn make up a collective culture.